Explore Sun Life Financial Worldwide

 1.3 The Company is committed to ensure that its Personnel and Third Party are able to raise genuine concerns in relation to a breach of a legal obligation, fiduciary duty, and miscarriage of justice, bribery and corruption at the earliest opportunity without being subject to victimization, harassment or discriminatory treatment and to have such concerns properly addressed and investigated.

-2.2 Complaint or report of an Improper Conduct against the Company or any of its Personnel can be made by lodging a complaint or report through the appropriate channel set under item 10 of the Guidelines.
+2.2 Complaint or report of an Improper Conduct against the Company or any of its Personnel can be made by lodging a complaint or report through the appropriate channel set under item 10 of the Guideline.

-"BUCO"means Business Unit Compliance Officer of the Company;
+"BUCO" means Business Unit Compliance Officer of the Company;

 (a) information about the identity, rank, position or other personal details of a Whistleblower;